Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 place-all-puri-to-the-wet-cloth

-Slide the puri in the oil and rapidly put oil on the puri with the help of a spoon until puffed, Once they started floating in the oil slide the other puri and repeat the same last process flipping until they turn brown.
+Slide the puri in the oil and rapidly put oil on the puri with the help of a spoon until puffed.
+Once they started in the oil slide, the other puri and repeat the same last step, flipping until they turn brown.

 fry-the-puri

-Drain them out from the oil and place them on the colander to remove the excess oil.
+Drain them from oil and place them on the colander to remove the excess oil.

 drain-them-out-puris-from-oil